Switzerland in the Eurovision Song Contest 1988: Congratulations: 50 Years of the Eurovision Song Contest

 "Ne partez pas sans moi" appeared eleventh in the running order, following "Everyway That I Can" by Sertab Erener and preceding "Hold Me Now" by Johnny Logan.
-Like the majority of entries that night, the performance was mostly by a group of dancers alongside footage of Dion's Eurovision performance; however, Dion was unavailable to make an in-person appearance (perhaps understandably, as her fame had increased significantly in the wake of her victory).
+Like the majority of entries that night, the performance was mostly by a group of dancers alongside footage of Dion's Eurovision performance, as Dion did not make an in-person appearance.
 At the end of the first round, "Ne partez pas sans moi" was not one of the five entries announced as proceeding to the second round.
 It was later revealed that the song finished tenth with 98 points.